FullStack-HY/FullStack-Hy.github.io/src/content/6/en/part6b.md

 #### 6.9 Better anecdotes, step7

 Install Redux Toolkit for the project.
 Move the Redux store creation into its own file <i>store.js</i> and use Redux Toolkit's <em>configureStore</em> to create the store.
-Also, start using Redux DevTools to debugging the application's state easier.
+Also, start using Redux DevTools to debug the application's state easier.

 #### 6.10 Better anecdotes, step8